Water Heater Safety Guidelines You Must Know

 Why Is Setting the Water Heater Temperature to 120°F Crucial for Safety?

-Setting the thermostat to 120°F balances scald prevention and energy efficiency by limiting the temperature of delivered hot water while maintaining adequate sanitation and appliance performance.
-Water at 140°F can cause third-degree burns in seconds, especially for children, the elderly, or immune-compromised household members; lowering to 120°F dramatically reduces that risk.
-Additionally, 120°F reduces standby heat loss and energy costs while still allowing dishwashers and laundry to sanitize when designed for cooler input.
-If you require higher temperatures for specific appliances, install thermostatic mixing valves at fixtures rather than increasing tank temperature, which preserves safety at points of use.
+Setting the thermostat to 120°F balances scald prevention with energy efficiency, limiting the temperature of delivered hot water while maintaining adequate sanitation and appliance performance.
+Water at 140°F can cause third-degree burns in seconds, especially for children, older adults, or immune-compromised household members, so lowering to 120°F dramatically reduces that risk.
+This setting also reduces standby heat loss and energy costs while still allowing dishwashers and laundry to sanitize properly.
+If your household needs hotter water at specific fixtures, a technician can install thermostatic mixing valves at the point of use rather than raising the tank temperature, preserving safety throughout the rest of the home.

 What Are the Fire Hazards Associated with Water Heaters and How Can You Prevent Them?